A generous donation will help the Rossland Royal Canadian Legion Branch 14 soldier through another difficult time.

-Legion member numbers have declined across the country, and Van Den Nieuwenhof is concerned about the future of Branch 14, which has seen its own membership drop.
+Legion memberships have declined across the country, and Van Den Nieuwenhof is also concerned about the future of Branch 14, which has seen its own membership drop.

-Branch 14 recently was able to hold an election, but with no new members the same volunteers agreed to stay on for another year.
+The Rossland Legion recently was able to have an election but with no new members, the same volunteers agreed to stay on for another year.
 Still, they must have a quorum of at least 12 people to continue.

 “We can lose our mandate and then there would be no Legion in Rossland,” said Van Den Nieuwenhof “A lot of people don’t understand that they have their freedom due to the people that have passed before them that went overseas and fought for their freedom.”

 So far, Branch 14 has managed through funding from the Royal Canadian Legion, federal and provincial grants, COVID relief funds, the City of Rossland grants and help from groups like Columbia Basin Trust.